What’s the best espresso machine to purchase for your home?

-Impurities, minerals, and nutrients often alter the taste of your espresso in addition to ruining your espresso equipment.
+Impurities, minerals, and nutrients often alter the taste of your espresso in addition to ruining your equipment.

 I normally use water test kits and typical water filters to ensure I have quality water for my drink.

-From experience, I have learned that espresso requires finer coffee beans particles than most other types even though you can change the grind to derive different tastes.
+From experience, I have learned that espresso requires finer beans particles than most other types even though you can change the grind to derive different tastes.

 The amount of coffee also determines the taste of the final drink and I would recommend about twenty grams of coffee for a double shot.